 - Remove filter options from shortcodes

-- Check the events not to be expired
+- Check the events to not be expired

 - Featured images for events in the Carousel shortcode

-- Please check MEC Dashboard if you have Upcoming events.
+- Please check MEC Dashboard if you have Upcoming Events.

 If the issue persists, please follow the instruction below.